Best free iPad apps

-Many of the best free iPhone apps cost money in their iPad incarnations, and the quality level of what's still free is often ropey.
+Many of the best free iPhone apps cost money in their iPad incarnations, and the quality level of what's still free for the tablet is often ropey.
 But among the dross lie rare gems – iPad apps that are so good you can't believe they're still free.

-Of those we unearthed, here is our pick of the best free iPad apps.
+Of those we unearthed, here's our pick of the best free iPad apps.
 Note that apps marked 'universal' will run on your iPad and iPhone, optimising themselves accordingly.